-JNI_TYPE_DECLARATIONS(String) '''
+The framework can also be easily extended for custom (non-primitive) types, so that they can be used by the compiler for automatic type inference.
+File jni_declarations.h exemplifies this feature with the declarations for String data type (struct StringDeclarations).
 Such declarations are immediately available for the compiler to utilize.
 For example, to assign a new value to the string field of the running example (see Listing 1) from the C++ code, we use the following definition:

-JNIStaticField<jstring>(env, obj, "stringField") = env->NewStringUTF("Good-bye, world!"); Specifically, we do not specify explicitly the corresponding type signature.
-The compiler infers it automatically, due to the default value const char sig = SIGNATURE_OF(JavaType) in the constructor of JNIStaticFieldId (a similar case for JNIFieldId is shown in Listing 5).
+JNIStaticField<jstring>(env, obj, "stringField") = env->NewStringUTF("Good-bye, world!"); Specifically observe that we do not designate explicitly the corresponding type signature, as the compiler infers it automatically.